jamro/jsbattle/packages/jsbattle-docs/docs/configuration.md

   // data persistence settings
   "data": {

+    // name of db adapter.
+See DB Adapters section for more details "adapter": "nedb"

     // path to directory where the data is stored.
 When not provided, an in-memory DB is used "path": "./jsbattle-data"
   },